 INTELLIGENCE AND PERSONALITY TEST

-The SSB procedure consists of two-stage Selection process - stage I and stage II.
+The SSB procedure consists of a two-stage Selection process - stage I and stage II.
 Only those candidates who clear the stage I are permitted to appear for stage II.
 The details are:-

 (a) Stage I comprises of Officer Intelligence Rating (OIR) tests are Picture Perception*